 Whether you are a foodie, a lover of science, or an outdoor enthusiast, there is something for everyone and every age group.
 The perfect place for couples, groups, families, and business travelers, College Park has it all — and then some.

-When to Visit College Park, MD
+When is the best time to visit College Park, MD?

 The best time to visit College Park will depend on what it is you'd like to experience.
 Although most tourists love the hot weather the summer months bring, the winter months can be equally exciting — especially when you try something new.